 Candida albicans (yeast that causes thrush) thrives in moist environments like the vagina, nipples, areola of breastfeeding mothers, and infant's mouth and diaper areas.
-An overgrowth of yeast is often the result of either mother and or baby receiving antibiotics.
+Infants are exposed to candida during birth and often develop oral an overgrowth of yeast is often the result of either mother and or baby receiving antibiotics.
+Infants with recurrent thrush should be tested for HIV.
 Mother and baby need to be treated simultaneously even if symptoms are present in only one of the dyad.

-Mother: Nipple and Areola Candidiasis
+Mother: Nipple and Areola Candidiasis: Findings

-- Nipple may appear red and dry. - Areola may be shiny, pink, depigmented, and flaky or there may be no visable signs. - Breasts may feel itchy or feel burning throughout and after a feed. - Pain may radiate into the breast and to the mother's back.
+- Nipple may appear red and dry. - Areola may be shiny, pink, depigmented, and flaky or there may be no visible signs. - Breasts may feel itchy or feel burning throughout and after a feed. - Pain may radiate into the breast and to the mother's back.

-Maternal Treatment for Candidiasis
+Treatment for Maternal Candidiasis.